![]() deutsches Glossar |

 POINT LOCK

-A locking device that mechanically locks the points of a
+A locking device that mechanically locks the points in a

 proper position to prevent unattended movements of the points and